-There is a wide range of help for students to meet costs of tuition, or other associated costs such as travel and childcare.
+There is a wide range of help available to students to meet the costs of tuition, travel, and childcare.

 Are you a student aged 20 or over (on 31st August of the year the course starts) and have children?
 Are you in severe hardship?
 There are funds available to help you.

 In order to quality for 20+ Childcare Support Funds, you must have an income level of £21,000 or less.
 And you will need to prove that you qualify by bringing in a recent letter which shows the family income e.g. recent Working Tax Credit Notice; two recent payslips; copy of letter from benefits agency; bank statements.

 The Childcare Support Fund will pay 80%* of term-time costs of your childcare, and you will be responsible for the other 20% of the costs.

 The child care provider chosen must be Ofsted registered and cannot be a relative.
 The Fund pays costs related to your study days at College, both onsite and online, but does not pay for childcare costs during holiday periods or after school care for older children.

 The fund is limited and runs on a first come first served basis so early application is advised.

 Students should apply using the application form link in Discretionary Learner Support Funds above to apply.
 The College will contact your Childcare Provider directly to confirm the childcare support required and the costs involved.